niqdev/devops/docs/kubernetes.md

 * Rolling update means replace pods step by step slowly scaling down the previous version and scaling up the new one
 * A **Deployment** is a higher-level resource meant for deploying applications and updating them declaratively, instead of doing it through a ReplicationController or a ReplicaSet, which are both considered lower-level concepts.
 A Deployment doesn't manage pods directly, instead it creates a new ReplicaSet which is scaled up slowly, while the previous ReplicaSet is scaled down to zero.
 See also `minReadySeconds`, `maxSurge` and `maxUnavailable` properties
+* A **StatefulSet** makes sure pods are rescheduled in such a way that they retain their identity and state.
+StatefulSets were initially called PetSets, that name comes from the [pets vs. cattle analogy](https://news.ycombinator.com/item?id=7311704).
+Each pod created by a StatefulSet is assigned an ordinal index (zero-based), which is then used to derive the pod's name and hostname, and to attach stable storage to the pod.
+* A StatefulSet requires to create a corresponding governing headless Service (`clusterIP=None`) that's used to provide the actual network identity to each pod, in this wat each pod gets its own DNS entry.
+The new pod isn't necessarily scheduled to the same node.
+Scaling the StatefulSet creates a new pod instance with the next unused ordinal index.
+Scaling down a StatefulSet always removes the instances with the highest ordinal index first.
+StatefulSets don't delete PersistentVolumeClaims when scaling down and they reattach them when scaling back up

 ## Setup